...Except for them, of course.

 Word Of God confirms that the anti-fraternization law is the one reason they aren't married.
 Presumably, when Roy becomes Fuhrer, they'll finally get together.

 Ouran High School Host Club has Wholesome Crossdresser Haruhi and her obvious feelings for the Host Club's King, Tamaki, and vice versa.
 The entire club, being in on the crossdresser thing, takes note of the impending coupledom before the characters in question even begin to entertain the idea.
 Of course, it doesn't help that Tamaki used to see himself as Haruhi's second father, and have we mentioned the whole crossdressing thing yet?

-Mahou Sensei Negima! treated Konoka and Setsuna like this during their Not A Date during the Kyoto Arc.
-Everyone present (except Ayaka, for some reason) immediately assumes the obvious.
+Mahou Sensei Negima! treated Konoka and Setsuna like this during their Not a Date during the Kyoto Arc.
+Everyone present (except Yue, for some reason) immediately assumes the obvious.
 Including Negi, who's the epitome of Oblivious to Love.
 Konoka was probably aware of this, but Setsuna takes a lot longer to catch on, finally getting it when they finally make a pactio and the kiss lasts forever...